-The team at Aqqaint has spent decades working for the Federal government and in Defense Intelligence studying how social networks operate.
+The team at Aqqaint spent almost a decade working for the Federal government and in Defense Intelligence studying how social networks operate.
 Whether through online social media platforms, such as Facebook and Snapchat, or more organically between networks of friends and mutual acquaintances.
 We are fascinated by the trust leaps that we as human beings take each and every day in order to accomplish our goals.
 We have witnessed time and again how our social networks can be the determining factor between success of those goals or failure.
 We exist to make it simple for communities to connect, build trustworthy networks, and to leverage the strength inherent when groups of people come together with shared values, goals, and purpose.

 Somewhere along our journey studying and dissecting what makes social networks tick, we uncovered a few universal truths.
 The first, is that the more trust a community shares not only between first-degree connections, but beyond to a second-degree connection the stronger that community is and the more they can accomplish.
 The second, was that we felt that each and every person deserves a platform to leverage the power within their community without sacrificing their privacy and data security.
 It's really that simple.
 That's when we set out to create the first social network for businesses and organizations that puts your data privacy first.
 Period.